 What is Hygge??
 Home Decor v.
 Lifestyle

 You may have seen the trend on pinterest lately about "hygge" in the home.
-If you don't know, hygge, pronounced "hue-gah," is a danish word that describes a feeling of comfort that is cosy and special.
+If you don't know, hygge, pronounced "hue-gah," is a danish word that describes a feeling of comfort that is cozy and special.
 Hygge can be found alone, or surrounded by good company.
 An important quality of hygge is being present in the moment.
 This concept is exploding in the U.S. right now with the wave of mindfulness and meditation.
 I find it so fascinating to come across words in other languages that take a while to explain in English because we do not have a direct translation.
 If you want to learn even more about living "hygge" the following book is a really great place to start.

 A blog post I read recently describes "Hygge is the outcome of the political, educational and social climate in Denmark.
 It is part of who they are.
 Danes aren’t hustling or striving or performing.
 They are just enjoying the simple things because everyone is on a very level plane in terms of their socioeconomic status."